Michael J. Raymond

 Biography

-• Honored to be selected as one of Arizona’s Finest Lawyers, Michael Raymond has devoted the last 36 years to developing Arizona insurance law.
+• Honored to be selected in the 2026 edition of America’s Best lawyers, Arizona’s Michael Raymond has devoted the last 42 years to developing, indeed, creating Arizona insurance law.
 His practice focuses on insurance coverage with special emphasis on complex property and casualty coverage matters.
-Since 1983 Mr. Raymond has represented policyholders and insurance carriers, both at the trial and appellate levels.
-An AV rated lawyer, Mr. Raymond enjoys the highest rating possible from Martindale-Hubbell, and is listed in the Bar Registry of Preeminent Lawyers.
-And as noted below, he has been at the forefront of some of Arizona’s most important insurance cases over the past four decades.
+Since 1983 Mr. Raymond has successfully represented policyholders and insurance carriers, both at the trial and appellate levels not to mention in various tribal courts in Arizona.
+An AV rated lawyer, Mr. Raymond enjoys the highest rating possible from Martindale-Hubbell and is listed in the Bar Registry of Preeminent Lawyers.
+And detailed below, he has been at the forefront of some of Arizona’s most important insurance cases over the past five decades.

 Birthplace